RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/new-cluster-setup.md

 alwaysopen: false
 ---
 A Redis Enterprise Software (RS) cluster typically consists of several nodes.
-For production deployments, Redis Labs recommends an uneven number of nodes, with a minimum of three.
+For production deployments, we recommend an uneven number of nodes, with a minimum of three.

 Note: In a cluster that consists of only one node, some features and